mandiant/ADFSpoof/README.md

 1. Given the EncryptedPFX blob from the AD FS configuration database and DKM decryption key from Active Directory, produce a usable key/cert pair for token signing.
 2. Given a signing key, produce a signed security token that can be used to access a federated application.

+This tool is meant to be used in conjunction with ADFSDump.
+ADFSDump runs on an AD FS server and outputs important information that you will need to use ADFSpoof.

 If you are confused by the above, you might want to read up on AD FS first.
 For more information on AD FS spoofing I will post a link to my TROOPERS 19 talk and slides when they are released.

 ## Installation